nataliesstewart/nataliesstewart.github.io/_posts/2020-12-19-free-presheaves-1.md

 My goal here is to summarize the notions of a *presheaf topos* and a *free category* so as to use them later to do more interesting and original stuff.

 I will assume basic knowledge of category theory, and will only give a handwavy sketch of basics of topos theory.
-Refer to *Categories for the Working Mathematician* by Mac Lane for the free category things and *Sheaves in Geometry and Logic* by Mac Lane and Moerdijk for the topos theory things.
+Refer to <a href="https://www.springer.com/gp/book/9781461298397">*Categories for the Working Mathematician* by Mac Lane</a> for the free category things and <a href="https://www.springer.com/gp/book/9780387977102">*Sheaves in Geometry and Logic* by Mac Lane and Moerdijk</a> for the topos theory things.

 *(last updated: December 20, 2020)*